AstroCB/Push-Server/README.md

 - `MEMCACHIER_SERVERS`
 - `MEMCACHIER_PASSWORD`

-If you choose to include these configuration variables, you should also include a variable called `USES_MEMCACHIER` and set it to `true` to indicate that Memcachier should be used for storage; otherwise, writes will be to local disk storage instead (see [`server.js`](src/server.js) and [`disk.js`](src/disk.js) for more information).
+If you choose to use Memcachier for storage, you should also include a variable called `USES_MEMCACHIER` and set it to `true` to indicate that these config variables should be used to access Memcachier.

+Otherwise, writes will be to local disk storage instead (see [`server.js`](src/server.js) and [`disk.js`](src/disk.js) for more information).
+Local disk storage is the default behavior if `USES_MEMCACHIER` is not set.

 Running [`archive.js`](src/archive.js) will create a file called `backup.json` on the disk containing all currently-stored token information in the following format: